allegroai/clearml-docs/docs/guides/frameworks/pytorch ignite/integration_pytorch_ignite.md

 When code with ClearMLLogger integrated into it runs, it connects to the **ClearML** backend, and creates a Task (experiment) in **ClearML**.

+The `ignite` repository contains an MNIST ClearMLLogger example, [mnist_with_clearml_logger.py](https://github.com/pytorch/ignite/blob/master/examples/contrib/mnist/mnist_with_clearml_logger.py).
+Run this code and visualize the experiment results in the **ClearML Web UI**.

 For more information, see [CLEARML_LOGGER](https://pytorch.org/ignite/generated/ignite.contrib.handlers.clearml_logger.html).